manojpudasaini/manojpudasaini/README.md

 <h1 align="center"> Hi there 👋 </h1>

-<p align="center">  I'm a Software Developer currently working with WesionaryTEAM.
+<p align="center">  I'm a Software Developer currently working with wesionaryTEAM.
 I have been learning and working on front end web development for more than two years.
 This year, I'm studying to become a Full stack developer. </p>

 <p align="center">Hope to get better and better each day.
 Feel free to reach me always.
 Looking forward to exchange knowledge.</p>